 If at any point you feel uncomfortable with another member’s behavior—whether verbal or physical—please inform an instructor right away.
 We are committed to maintaining a safe, respectful environment and enforce a strict zero-tolerance policy for harassment of any kind.

 Submissions can be indicated verbally or physically by tapping your opponent’s body repeatedly with your hands.
-The rule of thumb is that three taps in a row is a definitive tap.
+The rule of thumb is that tapping three times in a row is a definitive tap.
 If you cannot reach your opponent due to the position you’re in, tap the mat with your hand (or foot if necessary) or verbally submit by saying “tap”.
-A verbal and physical tap combined are best to stay safe.
+A verbal and physical tap combined is best to stay safe.

 Don’t coach your rolling partner (unless they ask).